Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

-There are two versions of Neapolitan sauces, the classic pizza sauce recipe and the famous marinara.
 Both of them feature one of the most popular ingredients in Italian cuisine: tomatoes!

-All you need is just 3 ingredients:
+To make authentic pizza sauce according to the Neapolitan tradition, all you need is just 3 ingredients:

-- whole canned plum tomatoes (or fresh tomatoes)
+- Whole canned plum tomatoes (or fresh tomatoes)

-- fine sea salt
+- Fine sea salt

-- bicarbonate of soda (also called baking soda)
+- Bicarbonate of soda (also called baking soda)

 Using the right ingredients is crucial for the best pizza sauce.
 You can use canned tomatoes or fresh tomatoes to make it.